Rowland Winter: Methods

 At both Cambridge and Coventry Winter made significant changes in both the coaching team and playing squad soon after being appointed.

 St Joseph's College, Ipswich

-In May 2022 it was announced that Winter had moved to schools rugby coaching, with the appointment as Director of Rugby at St Joseph’s College (Ipswich).
+In May 2022 it was announced that Winter had moved to schools rugby coaching, with the appointment as Director of Rugby at St Joseph’s College (Ipswich), before taking on the role of Head of Performance Sport in January 2025.